 - Satisfactory credit history with FICO score over 620 by time of closing.

-- Able to save a minimum of $3,000 to cover a percentage of closing costs, first year of homeowners insurance and earnest payment.
+- Able to save a minimum of $3,000 to cover a percentage of closing costs.

 - No outstanding liens or judgments.